elijahd16/Multi-Agent-DAO/README.md

 └── ...
 ```

-## License
-This plugin is released under the MIT License
+This project is built on top of [ElizaOS](https://github.com/elizaOS/eliza) with significant modifications to the core framework.